-Taking your motorcycle abroad can be a thrilling experience.
+Taking your motorcycle abroad can be a thrilling experience; especially if you own a harley davidson.
 Many countries such France, Spain and Italy are more motorcycle friendly than the UK, and of course offer some of the best biking roads and scenery anywhere in the world.

 What can I expect?